michael-mcmasters/fullstack-website-template/README.md

 To create a workspace, go to https://app.terraform.io -> New -> Workspace -> CLI-Driven Workflow -> name it "dev" -> Choose your project in the dropdown -> Create

 Once your workspace is created, on the right look for the `tags` dropdown, click it, type the name of your project and hit enter.
-This will tell our CLI and ./infra repository that it can use this workspace.
+(Later on, this will go in your `./infra/main.tf` `workspaces.tags` property to let your CLI know it can use this workspace for your codebase.)

 Since workspaces manage environments, we'll need to add some environment variables.
 <br />